abhijeetvinkare/PlantHealthPro/README.md

 ## License

-This project is licensed under the [MIT License].
+This project is licensed under the [MIT License](https://github.com/abhijeetvinkare/PlantHealthPro/blob/main/LICENSE).

 ## Contact

-If you have any questions or suggestions regarding the frontend development of the project, feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions regarding the frontend development of the project, feel free to reach out to me at [abhijeetvinkare@gmail.com](mailto:abhijeetvinkare@gmail.com).

----